Project64

-Project64 is considered one of the top performing emulators used today and the most popular Nintendo 64 emulator.
+Project64 was considered one of the top performing emulators and the most popular Nintendo 64 emulator in 2013.
 The program is licensed under the GNU General Public License version 2.

 Compatibility and features

 Project64 is considered a highly compatible emulator which does not require the use of a Basic Input/Output System (BIOS).
 The emulator has basic features, supports multiplayer, and allows alternating the aspect ratio without cropping or quality drop.

 Development history

 Development of Project64 began in March 1998 with a small team consisting of Zilmar and others.
 In September 1999, Zilmar was introduced to Jabo, who was developing an N64 Emulator of his own.
 In December 1999, Jabo was invited to join Zilmar on a collaborative effort for Project64.
 Jabo initially did not intend on being the RDP/Graphics developer, having a greater interest in assembly language and the central processing unit (CPU) but found himself often working on the graphics aspects.

 The authors have released certain parts of the source code for the now unsupported version 1.4.
 Project64k is a modified version of Project64 1.4 which provides multiplayer netplay abilities via integrating the Kaillera networking client.
 Players are able to join servers where multiple games may be hosted with other features remaining consistent with Project64 1.4.
 In July 2011, Jabo decided to stop developing Project64 and released a modified version of 1.6 with some improvements.
 He also stated that no more releases of the source code were going to happen.
 However, in April 2013, Zilmar released both Project64 2.0 and an official repository of its source code that was made available on the Project64 website making the software fully open-source and accessible to everyone.
 It was mentioned that a major part of the code was rewritten in this version.
 Then about a month later, Project64 2.1 was released.
 In April 2015, Project64 2.2 was released along with its source code in a GitHub repository.
 From May 2015 onwards Project64 2.2 was able to play 64DD disk roms.
 On August 1, 2016, Project64 version 2.3 was released, eventually being updated to version 2.3.2 in January 2017.
 On May 27, 2021, Project64 version 3.0.0 was released to celebrate its 20th anniversary.